Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Model and Problem Statement

-From the perspective of the data aggregators, their loss is a combination of three terms: a penalty for poor statistical estimation, the cost of payments issued, and an optional penalty for the estimation quality of competing firms.
+From the perspective of the principals, their loss is a combination of three terms: a penalty for poor statistical estimation, the cost of payments issued, and an optional penalty for the estimation quality of competing principals.
 For simplicity, we consider the estimation loss at a single point $x$:

+Here, $(\zeta_k^j)_k \ge 0$ are parameters that act as weights which capture the competition between different principals.
+In particular, if the weight $\zeta_k^j$ is positive, then principal $j$ loses their competitive edge when the estimation of principal $k$ is better.